jekyll/jekyll/site/_posts/2012-07-01-migrations.md

     Jekyll::Typo.process("database", "user", "pass")'
 {% endhighlight %}

-This code also has only been tested with Typo version 4+.
+This code has only been tested with Typo version 4+.

 ## TextPattern